Goldfarb School of Nursing at Barnes-Jewish College: Academics

-Barnes-Jewish College and the Goldfarb School of Nursing are fully accredited by the Commission on Collegiate Nursing Education (CCNE) and by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA).
+Barnes Jewish College and the Goldfarb School of Nursing is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA).
 It also has approval from the Missouri Coordinator Board for Higher Education (MCBHE).

+Degree programs include a Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), and Doctor of Nursing Practice (DNP).
+The college also offers a research-based Doctor of Philosophy (PhD) in Nursing Science.